tnc-ca-geo/animl-api/README.md

 created manually via the AWS console.
 To make sure you have the correct secrets and parameters available, do the following:

-1. Make sure you've deplpyed [animl-ingest](http://github.com/tnc-ca-geo/animl-ingest),
+1. Make sure you've deployed [animl-ingest](http://github.com/tnc-ca-geo/animl-ingest),
 [animl-frontent](http://github.com/tnc-ca-geo/animl-frontend),
 and [mira-api](https://github.com/tnc-ca-geo/animl-ml/tree/master/api/mira) in the same staging env (dev/prod) as the environtment you intend to deploy `animl-api`.